uai-ufmg/uai-ufmg.github.io/content/datasets/SWAX/index.md

 slides: example
 ---

 The SWAX Benchmark The Sense Wax Attack (SWAX) Database comprises images of real persons and their correponding realistic wax-made sculptures.
-The proposed benchmark seemed to be the only database containing…